 Maple syrup: I add just a teaspoon to balance the other flavors.

-Kosher salt and black pepper: I use Diamond Crystal Kosher salt and freshly ground black pepper.
-If you use any other salt, use half the amount listed in the recipe card.
+Kosher salt and black pepper: I use Diamond Crystal Kosher Salt and freshly ground black pepper.

 In this recipe, I use ground celery seeds.
-This isn't a spice that you'll find at most supermarkets.
-I order it from Amazon.
+You won't find this spice at most supermarkets, so I order it from Amazon.

 But if you prefer not to purchase this spice, you can use celery salt instead and omit the salt.
 Taste the salad after it's ready and see if you want to add salt.